 Get Your FREE Inspection.Call Now!

-Foundation settlement is an issue that can start off as a small problem and eventually serve as the catalyst for several larger issues in your home.
-For instance, when a home experiences settlement, signs both inside and outside the home will often emerge that can soon manifest in many ways.
-Signs of foundation settlement in Georgia are cracks in your foundation floor, dropping floors and separating walls, gaps between floors and walls, walls pulling down and separating from the adjacent surfaces, and, most noticeably, vertical or stairstep wall cracks along the exterior/interior of your home.
+Signs of foundation settlement in Georgia are cracks in your foundation floor, dropping floors and separating walls, gaps between floors and walls, walls pulling down and separating from the adjacent surfaces, and, most noticeably, vertical or stair step wall cracks along the exterior/interior of your home.

-The soil underneath and surrounding your home is one of the main causes for foundation settlement in Georgia.
-Foundation settlement is basically the result of the movement a home experiences when the soil surrounding or beneath your home can no longer support the weight above it, thus causing interior or exterior structural damage.
+The soil underneath and surrounding your home is the primary cause for concrete and foundation settlement in Georgia.
+Foundation settlement is basically the result of the movement a home experiences when soil forms void pockets due to washout or dry-out and subsequent soil erosion.
+That void-laden soil can simply no longer support the heavy weight of the concrete or foundation walls that sit atop it, and so the slab or walls will gradually crack and shift downward, or settle, into those voids.

 The three most common causes of settling concrete floor slabs are as follows: